 You can call our office, send us an email, or book an appointment on our website (Online Booking).

-We recommend you to book your appointment online.
+We recommend that you book your appointment online.
 Once the appointment is booked online, you will receive a confirmation email with all the details and instructions.
 You will also receive email and text message reminders.
 If you need to change or cancel your appointment, you can do it by yourself as indicated in the confirmation email.

 No, we cannot help you with Biometrics Collection.
 The purpose of our fingerprinting service is to obtain a police certificate.